On probing turbulence in core-collapse supernovae in upcoming neutrino detectors: Conclusions and Implications

 We considered a usual supernova matter profile snapshot, characteristic of the cooling phase, and used the variant C formalism of the Randomization method to seed in the turbulence.
 This involves a stratified sampling of the modes to have a minimal effect associated with the physical scales.
 The two main parameters associated with turbulence are the amplitude ($C_*$) and the spectral index associated with the power spectrum ($\alpha$).
 We numerically evolved the neutrino oscillation probabilities using the slab approximation, which is appropriate for a highly oscillatory profile as is the case in the presence of turbulence.
 It is important to note that for getting reasonable results, the discretization scale, which in this case is given by the width of the slabs, should be smaller than the length scales associated with the variation of the matter profile.
 To illustrate the difference between neutrino propagation in the presence and absence of turbulence, we contrasted various quantities like the electron neutrino survival probability, the effective mixing angle in matter, and the adiabaticity parameter.
 We showed that these quantities change significantly depending on whether the matter background has turbulence or not.

 Depending on the location of the forward and reverse shocks, the neutrino spectra from a supernova can be very different due to the non-adiabaticity associated with the shock fronts.
 In particular, the H-resonance associated with $\Delta m^2_{\rm atm}$ can break adiabaticity at the forward and reverse shocks.
 This can lead to a double-dip structure in the neutrino survival probability, as was discussed in detail in~\cite{Tomas:2004gr}.
 We revisited this issue and studied if the double-dip feature still survives in the presence of turbulence between the shockfronts.
-We found that as the profile becomes more turbulent, flavor depolarization kicks in.
-In fact, in our study, if the strength of turbulence exceeds $30\%$, the double-dip structure is washed out, leading to complete flavor depolarization.
+We found that as the profile becomes more turbulent, flavour depolarization kicks in.
+In fact, in our study, if the strength of turbulence exceeds $30\%$, the double-dip structure is washed out, leading to complete flavour depolarization.
 This implies that the double-dip signature which can provide more information about the positions of the forward and reverse shocks may fail to do so in the presence of strong turbulence in between the shocks.

 We considered the prospects of upcoming neutrino detectors like DUNE and HK to detect neutrinos from a galactic core-collapse supernova and constrain the parameters associated with turbulence in Sec.~\ref{sec:evrates}.
 Given the larger fiducial volume, HK is better in constraining the turbulence parameters than DUNE.
 Most importantly, we note that there is a significant variation of the number of events as the amplitude increases from sub-percent to $\mathcal{O}(1)$ for a fixed value of the spectral index.
 As a result, both DUNE and HK would be able to place reasonable constraints on the amplitude of the turbulence.
 However, the same cannot be said for the spectral index as the sensitivity is not too large.
+Note that this would be an indirect probe of the presence of turbulence inside the SN.
+The nature and strength of the turbulence can only be robustly determined through large-scale hydrodynamic simulations.